Breakdown Academic Appeal processes

 What is a Stage 1 (informal appeal)

-If you have a query about your examination board letter or PEC/SE (short extension) decision, you think that there may be a problem or something which needs clarifying, you should raise this with a staff member from Ask4Help.
+If you have any questions regarding your examination board letter or PEC/SE (short extension) decision, or believe there may be an issue or need further clarification, please contact a staff member from Ask4Help.
 They may be able to help you understand the decision made, make contact with a marker or clarify things for you.

-If your question is about your feedback, you should contact the marker or module tutor who will be able to help you.
+For questions related to your feedback, please reach out directly to the marker or module tutor, who will be able to help you.

 It is essential that you raise any queries as soon as possible and always within 10 working days of receiving your decision.